carlosvillanua/traefik-argocd-demo/README.md

 You can find instructions on how to run this on Minikube [here](https://github.com/TykTechnologies/tyk-argocd-demo/tree/main/docs/minikube.md).

 ### Tyk
 Choose between single cluster all-in-one deployment model or distributed deployment model.

 #### Tyk Stack (Single cluster all-in-one deployment)

-Make sure you have the Tyk Dashboard license key ready and replace "<REPLACE_WITH_DASH_LICENSE>" with it in the command below.
+Make sure you have the Tyk Dashboard license key ready and replace "<REPLACE_WITH_LICENSE>" with it in the command below.

 Create secret with Tyk credentials:
 ```